A Passing Fancy: Singles success and playing Expo

 The band's debut single, Telfer's "I'm Losing Tonight", released in February 1967, reached No. 22 on the CHUM chart the following month.
 While its follow up, "You're Going Out Of Your Mind" only made No. 37 in June, the group's third single for Columbia, "I Believe in Sunshine" restored some faith by reaching No. 28 in September.
 By then, Steve Wilson had left and Louis Pratile joined on drums.

 During the summer of 1967, A Passing Fancy played at Expo '67 in Montreal where they jammed with local band, Les Tetes Blanches.
 The moderate success of the singles, prompted Columbia to finance a fourth single, "People In Me", was listed at No. 48 and failed to chart higher when it was released in December.

 Telfer's insistence on practice was resisted by Price who was completing his third year in university and wanted to pursue a career in dentistry.
 In March 1968, Price quit.
 Although Telfer was recognized as the musical leader of the group, Price was the founder and spiritual and business leader.
 His leaving the band had a major impact on Seon and Mann.
 A Passing Fancy carried on by replacing Price with Fergus Hambleton on organ and vocals and Brian Smith who contributed a third folky guitar but the chemistry of the band was never the same.

-After shooting at the CBC, playing the first Let's Go TV show in colour and performing that same night at the Granite club, Telfer was told by the Wal-Dan management that he would no longer be in the group.
+After shooting at the CBC, playing the first Let's Go television show in colour and performing that same night at the Granite club, Telfer was told by the Wal-Dan management that he would no longer be in the group.
 Unhappy over the new direction Seon and Mann left shortly thereafter.
 A few months later, in June 1968, the remaining members of the band also left.

 Fergus Hambleton period

-The Wal-Dan management decided to reform the band around Hambleton and in July 1968 brought in new members, Ron Forster (guitar), Dan Troutman (bass) and Wally Cameron (drums) and Glenn Brown (lead vocals).
+The Wal-Dan management decided to reform the band around Hambleton and in July 1968 brought in new members, Ron Forster (guitar), Dan Troutman (bass), Wally Cameron (drums), and Glenn Brown (lead vocals).

 The new line up recorded four tracks, which the management took to John Irvine of Boo Records.
 Irvine helped piece together an album's worth of material and released a lone single, "Your Trip", but it sold poorly.

 The self-titled album, which featured all of the Columbia singles, (including an alternate mix of "I'm Losing Tonight" with no lead guitar) was released in November 1968.
 Like the single, the album failed to make an impression despite the band holding down a residency at the El Patio throughout the latter part of 1968 and early 1969.
 By June 1969, the band had broken up.